pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 ### Unsafe Traits

 Traits can be marked unsafe to indicate that implementing the trait might require unsafe code.
-Both `Send` and `Sync` are marked `unsafe` because if they aren't automatically implemented for a type that means it must contains some non-`Send` or non-`Sync` member and we have to take extra care as the implementors to make sure there are no data races if we want to manually mark the type as `Send` and `Sync`.
+Both `Send` and `Sync` are marked `unsafe` because if they aren't automatically implemented for a type that means it must contains some non-`Send` or non-`Sync` member and we have to take extra care as the implementers to make sure there are no data races if we want to manually mark the type as `Send` and `Sync`.

 ```rust
 // SomeType is not Send or Sync